MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-instrument-a-dotnet-framework-service-and-collect-memory-data-by-using-the-profiler-command-line.md

 ---
-title: "Profiler command line: Instrument .NET service, get memory data" ms.date: "11/04/2016" ms.topic: "conceptual" ms.assetid: 2fa072fc-05fe-4420-99c0-51d2ea3ac4ce
+title: Profiler command line: Instrument .NET service, get memory data ms.date: 11/04/2016 ms.topic: how-to ms.assetid: 2fa072fc-05fe-4420-99c0-51d2ea3ac4ce
-author: "mikejo5000"
+author: mikejo5000
-ms.author: "mikejo"
+ms.author: mikejo
 manager: jillfra
 monikerRange: 'vs-2017'
 ms.workload:
-  - "dotnet"
+  - dotnet
 ---
 # How to: Instrument a .NET Framework service and collect memory data by using the profiler command line
 This article describes how to use [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to instrument a .NET Framework service and collect memory usage data.
 You can collect memory allocation data, or you can collect both memory allocation and object lifetime data.